seung-lab/SEAMLeSS/training/README.md

 (800 <= z < 1000).

 ## Network Histories
-Using the net_hist tool (`net_hist.py`), you can see the history of training for a particular network.
+Using the net_hist tool (just type `nh` into the command line if you have my command line tools; `net_hist.py` if you don't), you can see the history of training for a particular network.

 ## Conventions and Quirks